hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 - **Stability**: preserve existing products, prioritized by impact (backward-looking)
 - **Efficiency**: improve margins for existing and new products (outward-looking)
 - **Agility**: enable new products, reducing execution costs to experiment, develop, and launch (forward-looking)

-### Looking forward

-With these pillars in mind, we will examine the following topics, one per section

-- Context: overview relevant corporate context
-- Agility: discuss the role and priority of agility
-- Growth: argue for agility as a force-multiplier to company-wide growth
-- Mission: end with an examination of a unified mission

 ## :two: Corporate context